 While we will reimburse you for business travel in your personal vehicle, the best practice is to reserve a college vehicle if you will be traveling on business.
 In the case of an accident or incident, our insurance is primary if you are in a college vehicle, whereas if you are in a personal vehicle, your car insurance is primary.

-The current reimbursement rate for business travel in personal vehicles is $.56 per mile, effective for travel on or after January 1, 2014.
+The reimbursement rate for business travel in personal vehicles is $.575 per mile, effective for travel on or after January 1, 2015.

 Business miles should be documented using a log of miles to determine the total mileage for the trip, less the normal commute to work.
 Please include the calculation (miles x rate) on the payment request form, as well as the business purpose and destination for the trip.